-(2) Based upon the closing sale price of our common stock as reported on the Nasdaq Stock Market on December 30, 2022 (the last trading day in 2022), which was \$10.21
+(2) Based upon the closing sale price of our common stock as reported on the Nasdaq Stock Market on December 29, 2023 (the last trading day in 2023), which was \$9.12.

-^{(3) 25%} of the total shares vest one year after the date of grant and 1/48 of the of the total shares vest each month thereafter, subject to continued service through each such vesting date.
+(3) 25% of the total shares vested one year after the date of grant and 1/48 of the of the total shares vest each month thereafter, subject to continued service through each such vesting date.

-^{(4) 25%} of the total shares vest one year after the date of grant and 1/48 of the of the total shares vest each month thereafter, subject to continued service through each such vesting date.
+(4) 25% of the total shares vested one year after the date of grant and 1/48 of the of the total shares vest each month thereafter, subject to continued service through each such vesting date.

-^{(5) 2/48} of the total shares vest on March 1, 2022 and 1/48 of the total shares vest monthly thereafter, subject to continued service through each such vesting date.
+(5) With respect to stock options, 2/48 of the total shares vested on March 1, 2022 and 1/48 of the total shares vest monthly thereafter, subject to continued service through each such vesting date.
+With respect to restricted stock units, 4/48 of the total shares vested on May 18, 2022 and 3/48 of the of the total shares vest each quarter thereafter on August 18, November 18, March 18 and May 18, subject to continued service through each such vesting date.